 In Das Haus der Krankheiten analogisiert Unica Zürn ihren eigenen Körper, der sich zur Zeit der Niederschrift des Manuskripts im April und Mai 1958 unter dem Einfluss der Gelbsucht befindet, mit einem Haus, in dem ihre Organe den Status von Zimmern einnehmen, die betreten werden können.
 Der Versuch, die Krankheit zu bezwingen, wird gleichgesetzt mit der Suche nach einem Ausgang aus dem labyrinthisch anmutenden Haus.
 Erich Brinkmann spricht im Nachwort von der "Erfahrung eines Störungserlebnisses an der Schwelle zum Psychotischen."
 Bezugnehmend auf die Leibnizsche Monadologie, nennt er das Haus "fensterlose Monade, [ohne] Blick nach außen, Theaterbühne des inneren Erlebens."

-Das Haus der Krankheiten wurden mit schwarzer Tinte verfasst, denen einige Tusche- und Bleistiftzeichnungen anbei gegeben sind.
+Die Texte in Das Haus der Krankheiten wurden mit schwarzer Tinte verfasst, denen einige Tusche- und Bleistiftzeichnungen anbei gegeben sind.
 Eine kleine Auswahl derselbigen findet sich im Anschluss an dies Häuflein einleitender Worte.

 Die Notizen beginnen an einem Mittwoch und schildern eine von vielen Untersuchungen durch Doktor Mortimer.
 Mit trauriger Bewunderung erklärt er ihr, dass ein Meisterschütze die Herzen in ihren Augen mitten durch die Brust getroffen habe und diese nun entfernt werden müssten, um einer Fäulnis entgegenzuwirken.
 Mit müder Indifferenz hört sie seine Worte, ist in Gedanken vielmehr bei der Auswahl eines geeigneten Schlafplatzes.